awsdocs/aws-toolkit-eclipse-user-guide/doc_source/setup-install.rst

   the default version available on the `Eclipse download page <https://eclipse.org/downloads/>`_.

   .. tip:: Eclipse provides a number of different downloads.
 We recommend installing the
-     :emphasis:`Eclipse IDE for Java EE Developers`, which includes the `Eclipse Web Tools Platform
+     :emphasis:`Eclipse IDE for Enterprise Java Developers`, which includes the `Eclipse Web Tools Platform
      <https://projects.eclipse.org/projects/webtools>`_ required by |EB|, the `Eclipse Data
      Tools Platform <http://www.eclipse.org/datatools/>`_ required for |SDB| features, the `Eclipse EGit <http://www.eclipse.org/egit/>`_, and the `M2Eclipse <http://www.eclipse.org/m2e/>`_.
 If you install another version of Eclipse, make sure that you have (or that you install, using the